Frequently Asked Questions

 What is the cost per month

 Here at Hale Nohea, we provide only the best for your loved one.
 Each meal is carefully planned and balanced, each activity tailored for each resident's daily success, and each life story learned so to better understand each unique individual.
 Great care is used when staff is selected and the resident to staff ratio is high due to the nature of our resident's unique needs.
+Incontinence supplies are included in the monthly cost.
 Our facility ranges in price depending on our resident's room and level of care.
-Our price ranges are $10,000 - $13,500 per month plus Hawaii GE tax 4.712%.
+Our price ranges are $10,000 - $13,500 per month plus Hawaii GE tax.

 Is Hale Nohea Wheelchair accessible